inrupt/generator-solid-react/README.md

 Once those two steps are complete then the new language should be compatible with the generated application.

+## Access Control
+When building new apps, it's crucial to be able to create and manage access to files and containers.
+Currently your application requests permissions when the user first authenticates, granting permissions to your application.

+However, many applications will also need to create files or containers and grant access to other people.
+To that end, the SDK includes examples of creating files and granting access to other users.

+For more information, please see the solid-react-components.

 ## Deployment

 Once your application is ready, you can deploy it to a server of your choice.